 Additionally, some programs may ask for letters of recommendation, candidate interviews, or work experience (particularly for graduate-level programs).

 Prior to seeking enrollment in a program, aspiring forensics professionals are encouraged to verify the accreditation status of their program or institution.
-In forensics, the predominant programmatic accreditation body is the Forensic Science Education Programs Accreditation Commission (FEPAC), which as of April 2018 did not have any programs in TN.
+In forensics, the predominant programmatic accreditation body is the Forensic Science Education Programs Accreditation Commission (FEPAC), which as of June 2023, has only one program in TN.
 However, FEPAC accredits very few programs and does not offer accreditation to criminal justice or crime scene investigation programs, meaning there are still plenty of worthwhile programs that do not have FEPAC accreditation.

 For programs that do not have FEPAC accreditation, institutional accreditation becomes even more important.
-The main institutional accreditation body in TN is the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC), one of six regional accreditation bodies approved by the US Department of Education’s Commission for Higher Education Accreditation (CHEA).
+The main institutional accreditation body in TN is the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), one of seven regional accreditation bodies approved by the US Department of Education’s Commission for Higher Education Accreditation (CHEA).

 These are only a few of the training programs in forensics available in the state, not to mention the variety of degrees in related fields such as criminal justice, criminology, and the natural sciences.
 To discover the training available at various degree levels nationally, please check out the forensic science programs page.